-The District also plans to grow enrollment at its three education centers in Escondido, Fallbrook, and Rancho Bernardo by expanding student opportunities and supports and establishing anchor programs at each center.
+The District also plans to grow enrollment at its three education centers in Escondido, Rancho Bernardo, and Fallbrook by expanding student opportunities and supports and establishing anchor programs at each center.
 Escondido Education Center is an approved Center through California Community Colleges Chancellor's Office (CCCCO).
 By generating 1,000 FTES annually, the Center receives additional base funding.
-As the Fallbrook and Rancho Bernardo Education Centers reach the required FTES threshold to qualify as a state-approved Education Center (500 FTES to qualify and 1,000 FTES to receive funding) under the State's Funding Formula, they will become eligible to receive additional base funding as well.
+As the Rancho Bernardo and Fallbrook Education Centers reach the required FTES threshold to qualify as state-approved Education Centers (500 FTES to qualify and 1,000 FTES to receive funding) under the State's Funding Formula, they will become eligible to receive additional base funding as well.